sausheong/complexity/culture.md

 How people and cultures interact and influence each other is the subject of numerous research.
 Various social scientists, anthropologists and biologists have studied cultural changes, came up with plausible theories and have written papers to describe these theories.
 One such [paper][2] by Robert Axelrod, a seminal one that has been referenced in much later research, built an agent-based model that follows a set of simple rules in an attempt to produce emergent behavior (that is, he built a model of a complex system).

-I've attempted to do an alternate agent-based model based on the rules described on Axelrod's paper.
-I used Ruby to simulate the model and React to visual it.
+I've attempted to do an alternate [agent-based model](https://en.wikipedia.org/wiki/Agent-based_model) based on the rules described on Axelrod's paper.
+I used Ruby to simulate the model and [React.js](https://facebook.github.io/react/) to visual it.

 The model I used is based on two very simple premises: